Music history, nineteenth-century music, twentieth-century American popular music.

 All students participating in music performance courses (Music 101, 104, 105, 107, 108, and 109) must be registered; these courses are graded on a credit/no credit basis.
 The courses carry variable credit: either one-half course or zero credit for one semester.
 To qualify for credit, students must have taken or be currently enrolled in a one-unit course at level 111 or above at Reed, for which they can receive two half-units of credit for a music performance course, one-half unit per semester (the only exception is Orchestra, Music 104; see the description below).
 No more than one-half credit may be earned per semester.
 A second one-unit course at level 111 or above qualifies the student for two additional half-units of credit for music performance.
 No more than two units may be received for the same music performance course.
 A third one-unit course at level 111 or above qualifies the student for two more half-units of credit in a different music performance course.
 These credits in music performance may be used toward the quantity requirement of 30 units for graduation, though not toward the Group A or Group X requirements.
 If the accompanying classroom course is dropped, credit for music performance must also be relinquished.

 Music 101 - Private Instruction

 Variable credit: either one-half course or zero credit for one semester of individual instrumental or vocal instruction.
 Students taking this course for one-half credit are encouraged to participate in at least one student recital.
-See “Academic Credit for Music Performance” above for pre- or corequisite credit.
+See “Academic Credit for Music Performance” above for pre- or corequisite for credit.

 Music 104 - Reed Orchestra